SummitESP/login-service-backend/README.md

 NOTE: This modified middleware will ignore the AUTHENTICATION_BACKENDS setting and assumes it is the only authentication backend.

+#### Authenticating your app with Login Service

+When connecting to a Login Service using token-based authentication, you must create a user in the Login Service for your application to connect as.
+Once you've created the user, you can use the Admin to create an auth token.
+You can then add that token to your apps settings using the setting below.

+    LOGIN_SERVICE_TOKEN = '<generated token from login service>'

+You should also create an auth group in the Login Service for authenticated apps to use.
+This group should have the following permissions:

+* view access for users.user
+* view, add, change and delete access for sessions.session
+* view access for authtoken.token

 #### Django Rest Framework